core-interaction/core-interaction.github.io/topic/advanced-css/index.md

 Our HTML/CSS focus up to this point has been relatively broad, to start with the basics.
-Here we want to begin to sand down some of the rough edges, and introduce you to specific, advanced techniques you can use to refine and enliven your work—still with just CSS, no JavaScript (yet)!
+Here I want to begin to sand down some of the rough edges, and introduce you to specific, advanced techniques you can use to refine and enliven your work—still with just CSS, no JavaScript (yet)!
 {: .left }

 * [Overflowing content](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Overflowing_content) \